KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 {{% /task %}}

-Do you remember the Process Control Block ?
+Do you remember the Process Control Block?
 This has one field called **list of open files**.
 We've already touched upon stdin, stdout and stderr.
 Using anonymous pipes will add an entry to this list.

 We can also **relink** the 3 default open files to other targets.
 For example, instead of writing output and errors to the command line, we can redirect them to a file.
 Similarly, we can read input from a file instead of from the keyboard: